ucsb-cs48/w20/_lab/lab02.md

 ## *Each* non-webapp "Hello, World" branch/pull-request should be demoed

 If you are NOT doing a webapp, you must set up a time with your mentor, or your TA, to demo your app to them.
-You are strongly encouraged to do this BEFORE the lab next Thursday.
-The mentors and TAs hold [open lab hours]({{'/info/open_lab_hours/' | relative_url }}) during which you can schedule this demo.
-The last opportunity to do this demo is during lab on the due date for this assignment, but it may not be possible to fit all of those in, and in that case, regrettably, you may lose the opportunity to do so (and earn the points.)
+Mobile apps should be demoed deployed on a physical device.
+You need to do the demonstration BEFORE the lab next Thursday, as next week's Section will be spent doing a team-based Retrospective.
+The TAs hold office hours and you can arrange meeting times with your mentors during which you can schedule this demo.
+The last opportunity to do this demo is right after or just before lab on the due date for this assignment, if you can grab your mentor or TA, but it may not be possible to fit all of those in, and in that case, regrettably, you may lose the opportunity to do so (and earn the points.)
 Please coordinate with your team to get as many of these demos done *before* lab on the due date of this assignment.

 If working in a pair, *each* member of the pair should demo the app, to show that they understand how to run it.